A simple, economical and practical trick is to identify the replacement gilts with tags of different colours according to the batch they belong to.

-Telma graduated from the University of Sao Paulo in 1985, where she remained for one year with a research scholarship at the department of clinical medicine.
-In 1987 she began collaboration with Boehringer Ingelheim of Brazil, as a technical advisor in new product development and applied research at universities.
+She graduated in 1985 in Brazil, from the University of Sao Paulo, where she remained for a year at the Clinical Medicine department with a research grant.
+In 1987, she started a collaboration with Boehringer Ingelheim Brazil as a technical advisor to customers, in the development of new products and in the applied research together with universities.

-In 1990 she moved to Italy, and began working as a veterinarian for Gruppo Impero, on a 1000 sow, closed cycle farm, in collaboration with the group’s slaughterhouse for approximately 4 years, as head of supplier economic and quality evaluation.
-In 2000 she began working as a consultant, collaborating with Pig Service and Josep Barceló.
-In 2003 she began organizing courses in Italia with Sus Scrofa Fundacion Barcelò, where she continues working presently.
+In 1990 she moved to Italy, where she worked as a veterinarian for Gruppo Impero on one of the farrow-to-finish 1,000-sow farms, in collaboration with this company’s abattoir, for some 4 years as the person in charge of the suppliers’ economic and qualitative assessment.
+In 2000, she started working as a consultant together with Pig Service and Josep Barceló.
+In 2003, and up to now, she started to work with Sus Scrofa Fundación Barcelò organising courses in Italy.
 She also works with SIP Consultors and Pigchamp-Pro Europa.

-Currently she provides training for farm staff in Russia and manages the Italian version of 3tres3.com.
+She currently trains farm staff in Russia and runs the Italian version of 3tres3.com

 It is easy to see the reaction of the sows (of all of them!) when we supply them with paper.
 A handful in front of their snout or at the reach of their mouth is enough... oxytocin!
 It is like giving an injection!

 This trick shows how to reduce the cleaning time of the fattening pens with a solid floor.